dkiang/williamwest/README.md

 - The application works offline after initial load
 - Note: The application does not filter for inappropriate content.
 The lyrics are used as-is from the source material.
 - Favorites are stored in the browser's local storage
+- Copied poems include attribution to the project
+- Drag-and-drop reordering is supported on both desktop and mobile devices

 ## 🙏 Credits